 The following roads in the City of Kingston are currently completely closed or partially closed.
 Please choose an alternate route.

-- Front Road at the bridge - two lanes have been reopened.
+- Front Road at the bridge – one lane in each direction remains closed.

 - Abbey Dawn Road, near Hwy #2 remains closed and will be closed until further notice.